Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

 ## General considerations and notes from my tests

-- Check the pre-requisites related to the [Azure AD licensing](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-activity-logs-azure-monitor#prerequisites)
+- Check the pre-requisites and already known requirements concerning [Azure AD licensing](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-activity-logs-azure-monitor#prerequisites)
 - No indication seems to be available if service principal authentication attempt was made by client secret or certificate
-- No direct correlation between sign-in and activity log entry
+- No direct correlation between sign-in and activity log entry (as in the most other cases in Azure logging)
 - Be aware of the differences between application, object and service principal ID
     - Application and ServicePrincipal ID are included in the AADServicePrincipalSignInLogs
 - Currently only user sign-in logs are visible in the Azure Portal